Oliver-RC/DjangoBookings/README.md

  ### Create, update and Push to main branch in Github
    - The Code Institute gitpod-full-template was used as a template for the application.
    - Click 'use this template' button to copy and then create your own repository.
-   - Once the repository has been created you can then click on the 'gitpod' green button to take you to the developement environment whereby you can start coding the app.
+   - Once the repository has been created you can then click on the 'gitpod' green button to take you to the development environment whereby you can start coding the app.
-   - Any updates to the code will need to be added, commited and pushed to the main branch.
+   - Any updates to the code will need to be added, committed and pushed to the main branch.
+   - Just before you deploy the app to Heroku, you will need to change the DEBUG status in settings to False.

  ### Cloning
   - To make a local clone:
-   - Log into GitHub or creat an account and navigate to the gitpod repository [here](https://github.com/Oliver-RC/DjangoBookings).
+   - Log into GitHub or create an account and navigate to the gitpod repository [here](https://github.com/Oliver-RC/DjangoBookings).
    - Under the repository name, above the list of files, click on a button called 'Clone'.
    - If cloning with HTTPS, make sure HTTPS is underlined and then click on the clipboard icon to copy.
 Once clicked the icon will turn to a tick.
    - Open your local IDE open the terminal.